Data Privacy & Cookie Policy

 General Data Usage

-Information We Collect Through the Site
+Information We Collect Through the Services

-As a non-registered user, you are able to browse the sites but may not have full access to certain areas of our websites.
-For both registered and non-registered users, we collect information about your website behavior, such as the web pages you view; links you click; your IP address; the length of time you visit our websites and or use our services; and the referring URL, or the webpage that led you to our Site.
-We do not associate non-registered users’ website behavior with personal information, such as your name or email address, but we do aggregate your activities on our sites with all other non-registered users’ website behavioral data.
+Many areas of our Websites require you to sign in or register for an account, during which we will ask for your name, email, country, state or province and telephone number.
+As a registered user on our Websites, we also collect your IP address, use geolocation services (with your permission) and collect information on how you use our Websites.
+As a non-registered user, you are able to browse some of the Websites but may not have full access to all Websites or certain areas thereof.
+For both registered and non-registered users, we collect information about your website behavior, such as the web pages you view; links you click; your IP address; the length of time you visit our websites and or use our services; and the referring URL, or the webpage that led you to our Services.
+We do not associate non-registered users’ website behavior with personal information, such as your name or email address, but we do aggregate your activities on our sites with all other non-registered users’’ website behavioral data.
 Please see our Cookie Policy for additional information on how we collect this information.

 How We Use Personal Information